The Voice (Russian TV series) season 2

-The second season of the Russian reality talent show The Voice premiered on 6 September 2013 on Channel One.
-Dmitry Nagiev returns as the show's presenter.
-Dima Bilan, Pelageya, Alexander Gradsky, and Leonid Agutin return as coaches.
-Sergey Volchkov won the competition and Alexander Gradsky became the winning coach for the second time.
+The second season of the Russian reality talent show The Voice premiered on September 6, 2013 on Channel One.
+Dmitry Nagiev returned as the show's presenter for his second seasons.
+Dima Bilan, Pelageya, Alexander Gradsky, and Leonid Agutin returned as the coach's for their second seasons.

+Sergey Volchkov was announced the winner on December 27, 2013, marking Alexander Gradsky's second win as a coach, thus expanding his winning streak to two seasons in a row.

 Coaches and presenter

-Dima Bilan, Pelageya, Alexander Gradsky, and Leonid Agutin return for their 2nd season as coaches.

-Dmitry Nagiev returns for his 2nd season as a presenter.
+Dima Bilan, Pelageya, Alexander Gradsky, and Leonid Agutin return for their second season as coaches.
+Dmitry Nagiev returns for his second season as a presenter.